microsoft/SymCrypt/BUILD.md

 ## Build Instructions
 For Microsoft employees building the library internally, to include msbignum and RSA32 implementation benchmarks in the unit tests, make sure the SymCryptDependencies submodule is initialized by following the steps above (`git submodule update --init`).
-When building, provide the additional CMake argument `-DSYMCRYPT_TEST_LEGACY_IMPL=ON`.
+When building, specify `/p:SymCryptTestLegacyImpl=true` for MSBuild, or `-DSYMCRYPT_TEST_LEGACY_IMPL=ON` for CMake.
 This only affects the unit tests, and does not change the functionality of the SymCrypt library itself.

 ### Using Python scripts
 Building SymCrypt can be complicated due to the number of platforms, architectures and targets supported.
 To improve ease of use and have a consistent build solution that can be leveraged by both developers and our automated CI pipelines, we have created a set of Python scripts to help with building, testing and packaging.
 You can run `scripts/build.py --help` to get help with supported options.

 1. To build SymCrypt for Windows or Linux using the CMake build system, run `scripts/build.py cmake build_dir` where `build_dir` is the desired build output directory.
     * To see additional options, run `scripts/build.py cmake --help`.
     * On Windows, the the build script also supports MSBuild.
-Currently this is for internal use only.
 To use MSBuild, run `scripts\build.py msbuild`.
 The output directory for MSBuild is always `build\bin`.
 1. To run the unit tests after a build has finished, run `scripts/test.py build_dir`.
     * Additional positional arguments will be passed directly to the unit test executable.
 1. To package up the built binaries into an archive, run `scripts/package.py build_dir arch configuration module_name release_dir`, where: